-Welcome to Faithful Scholar’s 2021 Graduation Ceremony to be held at the fabulous and fun Hagood Mills Historic Site in Pickens, SC joining in with the Old Time Jam Festival and Campout or their Herbal Workshop weekend, or another 3rd Saturday Hagood Mills event.
+Welcome to Faithful Scholar’s 2022 Graduation Ceremony to be held at the fabulous and fun Hagood Mills Historic Site in Pickens, SC and (hopefully) joining in with either the Old Time Jam Festival and Campout or their Herbal Workshop weekend, or another 3rd Saturday Hagood Mills event.

 Ceremony is open to all home school graduates regardless of membership with Faithful Scholars or SC residency.

 - What: A FUN out-of-the-box graduation ceremony including walk up songs, food trucks, and ending with a bon fire and s’more’s bar